 KUMA_STORE_TYPE environment variable when running the control plane.

 This information has been documented for clarity, but when following the installation instructions these settings will be automatically configured.

 memory(default): Kuma stores all the state in-memory.
 This means that restarting Kuma will delete all the data.
 Only recommend when playing with Kuma locally.
 For example:

 KUMA_STORE_TYPE is not being specified.

-Kuma stores all the state in the underlying Kubernetes cluster.
-Used when running in Kubernetes mode.
+kubernetes: Kuma stores all the state in the underlying Kubernetes cluster.
+User when running in Kubernetes mode.
 For example:

 $ KUMA_STORE_TYPE=kubernetes kuma-cp run